sparkflows/sparkflows-docs/docs/rest-api-authentication/restapi-postman-password.rst

 Overview of Grant Type – Password
 =================================

 The Password grant is used when the application presents a traditional username and password login form to collect the user’s credentials and makes a POST request to the server to exchange the password for an access token.
-The POST request that the application makes looks like the example below.
+The POST requests that the application made looks like the example below.

 Form the Post Request
 =====================